 10. AS14-64-9089 as originally published

 So what is wrong with pic 10?
 As a representation of the astronaut’s legs and body, the ‘matchstick’ shadow effect is both inadequate and inaccurate.
 While the amount of light on the side of the body nearest the camera and furthest away from the Sun (which is out of frame to the left) is far too adequate, while equally inaccurate!

 In other words, the astronaut has a totally disproportionate amount of light filling him in on his shadow side.
 It is important to remember the total blackness of the shadow side of the rocks in Apollo images of the lunar surface.
 Moreover, the background to the right of the photo has light bouncing off the studio backing.
 See also Jack White's study of this image: Studio Lighting reflects off black background.

 Now compare AS14-64-9089 with pic 11, our amended version below:

 The side of the astronaut nearest the camera is much darker in our picture above than is the case in NASA’s version.
 This adjusted image conveys the result one would expect without the benefit of an artificial light source filling-in the subject and with a more appropriate amount of shadow on the ground.

 In our view pic 10 is entirely phony and is yet further evidence of whistle-blowing.

-It seems increasingly likely that the many, if not all, the images and the TV coverage were generated in a massive 360-degree studio constructed inside a specially-built, extremely large Buckminster Fuller Geodesic dome.
-Not in the United States we hasten to add – but in Australia!
+It seems increasingly likely that many, if not all, the images and the TV coverage were generated in a massive 360-degree studio constructed inside a specially-built, extremely large geodesic-style dome.

 This key piece of the complex Apollo puzzle has been contributed by a whistle-blower who wishes to remain anonymous.
 Perhaps that Coke bottle sequence reported by Una Ronald, and others who saw it in Western Australia during the Apollo 11 EVA transmission, has more relevance than we first thought.